 - Holy Apostles College and Seminary will respond to an Appeal Letter within 10 business days.
 A successful appeal places the student in Probation for the following term if it is determined that the student should be able to meet academic requirements in that term or, with an Academic Plan in place, within a specified time frame.

 Students who fail to meet SAP after their probationary term will lose their financial aid eligibility until they regain the minimum SAP requirements.

 There is only one appeal per student.
 Appeals are not automatically approved and will only be considered for extenuating circumstances.
 A student may also appeal to his or her Academic Plan.
 However, all students must graduate within the 150% maximum time frame.

 Warning and Probation are suspensions of academic standards for a minimum period of time.
-Grades and credits are not eliminated or disregarded in the SAP calculation even though, for a time, a student may fall below Holy Apostles’ academic progress standard.
-Students are encouraged and guided at all times to take a manageable course load that will allow them to be successful in their studies and achieve the goal of graduation from Holy Apostles.
+Grades and credits are not eliminated or disregarded in the SAP calculation even though, for a time, a student may fall below Holy Apostles College and Seminary’s academic progress standard.
+Students are encouraged and guided at all times to take a manageable course load that will allow them to be successful in their studies and achieve the goal of graduation from Holy Apostles College and Seminary.